jonbenronron/Stapler/README.md

 # Stapler
-Application that allows user to merge (and split in future) pdf files with each other. <br/>
+Application that allows its user to merge (and in future split) pdf files with each other. <br/>

 ### Dependences
 Pdf handling is done with PyPDF2. <br/>